GoogleCloudPlatform/cloud-foundation-fabric/modules/cos-container/coredns/README.md

 ### Default CoreDNS configuration

-This example will create a cloud-config that uses the module's defaults.
-No variables are needed, the cloud-config is available from the module's outputs.
+This example will create a `cloud-config` that uses the module's defaults, creating a simple DNS forwarder.

 ```hcl
 module "cos-coredns" {